thecmart/manuals/Tutorials/Manual 3 Integrating ChatSDK into the new project.md

     </activity>
    ```

-9. Alternatively, the Chat SDK login screen can be triggered by this line:
+9. Alternatively, the Chat SDK login screen can be triggered by adding this line to the end of your `onCreate` method:

    ```
    InterfaceManager.shared().a.startLoginActivity(context, true);